Japanese Kingsville Boxwood Bonsai Tree Care

 Bonsai Style: You can use most of the bonsai styles to shape this tree.

-Fertilizing: Fertilize Japanese Kingsville Boxwood Bonsai every two weeks with well balanced liquid fertilizer.
+Fertilizing: Fertilize Japanese Kingsville Boxwood Bonsai every two weeks with well-balanced liquid fertilizer.
 Fertilization should be done during the growing season from spring until late summer.

 Hardiness: Does best in the USDA Zones 6-8.
 Japanese Kingsville Boxwood Bonsai Tree is a hardy tree but needs to be protected from frost and cold winds.

-Propagation: Propagated by root divisions, seeds, semi-hardwood cuttings in spring or fall, hardwood cuttings in winter (remove leaves).
+Propagation: Propagated by root divisions, seeds, semi-hardwood cuttings in spring or fall, and hardwood cuttings in winter (remove leaves).

-Buy Japanese Kingsville Boxwood Bonsai Tree:
+Buy Japanese Kingsville Boxwood Bonsai »